ws-garcia/VBA-CSV-interface/docs/api/properties/startingrecord.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
->Use the `StartingRecord` property in combination with the `EndingRecord` property for import a certain range of records from CSV file.
+>Use the `StartingRecord` property in combination with the `EndingRecord` property for import a certain range of records from CSV/TSV file.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 See also